9 things any mobile attribution solution must have

 1. An open-source approach

-We’ve talked about this quite a lot in the past, but it’s worth repeating often: an open-source approach is the only way to work, whether now or in the future.
+An open-source approach is the only way to work, whether now or in the future.
 With an increasing amount of businesses, institutions and even countries mandating open-source as the means to create and publish, there’s no reason to begin your project as proprietary software, nor to justify continuing to do so.
 While some attribution providers may claim to be transparent, this cannot be the case without open-source at the core of the product.

 2. Indefinite look-back on your segments